02 Mar Factoring & Invoice Discounting

 New businesses without a trading history who don’t qualify for other sources of lending may find Factoring/Invoice Discounting to be the solution to their funding needs.

-Also companies working on tight margins with long credit terms to customers may require quick access to funds on a regular basis.
+Also, companies working on tight margins with long credit terms to customers may require quick access to funds on a regular basis.

-- Cash flow is the life blood of any business.
-Profitable businesses will struggle without positive cash flow.
+- Cash flow is the lifeblood of any business.
+Profitable businesses will struggle without a positive cash flow.
 Businesses whose credit terms for customers are longer than those given by their suppliers will need to fund the time delay.
 Where margins are tight, there may not be enough profit on historic sales to fund the time difference.
 Factoring/invoice discounting means that the cash is provided up-front, giving essential positive cash flow to any business.

 - Using a factoring company means that credit control is provided.
 This may free time which may be better used elsewhere.
 It also puts a third party between you and your customer which keeps the debt control outside your working relationship with the customer.

 - Factoring companies have teams of people who are experienced in dealing with credit control.
 They also have access to a legal team should legal action become necessary to enforce payment which saves having to shop around for a good legal professional yourself.
 Customers may also be less likely to delay payment when a professional company is involved.

 - Credit checks will be carried out by the factoring company.
 This should give you advance warning of any potential issues.

 As with all types of finance, interest is payable.
 Different companies charge different amounts, so it is advisable to shop around.
 Interest rates typically range from 1.5% to 3% above base rate.